 Here it is at its current stage.
-We do have an interested party but mum’s the word for now.

 The outside is finished, stained and painted to within an inch of its life.
 We were going to refinish the deck but the decision is pending the sale.
 We are very happy with the end result as the Tiny is different to anything else we have seen on the market.

 Inside it is fresh and bright, fairly minimalist with a Shaker or New England feel.